-The value in the output of the command for “Branch point” will be the build number.
+The value of the command output for “Branch point” is the build number.

-Occasionally it will appear as if there are some odd jumps in the upgrade sequence.
-This has to do with the timing of releases of different versions of the firmware.
-Later builds of different versions can come out close together and so have a high likelihood of compatibility.
-This is why 5.0.6 can only upgrade up to 5.0.9 but 4.3.18 can upgrade to 5.0.12
+Occasionally, it appears as if there are some odd jumps in the upgrade sequence.
+This has to do with the timing of releases of different firmware versions.
+Later builds of different versions can come out close together and therefore have a high likelihood of compatibility.
+This is why you can only upgrade 5.0.6 only to 5.0.9 but you can upgrade 4.3.18 all the way to 5.0.12.

-When uploading the firmware from the local drive you must already have downloaded it from the Fortinet Support Site at https://support.fortinet.com/.
-Once you have logged in with the account ID and password that was created when registering the FortiGate, go to the Download section and select the icon for Firmware images.
+When uploading the firmware from the local drive, you must already have downloaded it from the Fortinet Support Site at https://support.fortinet.com/.
+After you log in with the account ID and password that was created when registering the FortiGate, go to the Download section and select the icon for Firmware images.
 From there it is only a matter of selecting a product, such as a FortiGate and then selecting either HTTPS or FTP download.
 The layout of the firmware listing in both methods is a hierarchical tree.
-For instance if you wanted firmware 5.0.7 you would select the v5.00 directory, then the 5.0 directory, then the 5.0.7 directory.
-Once in the directory scroll down until find the correct firmware file name for your specific model.
+For instance, if you wanted firmware 5.0.7 you would select the v5.00 directory, then the 5.0 directory, then the 5.0.7 directory.
+Once in the directory scroll down until you find the correct firmware file name for your specific model.
 Then select the file you wish to download.